 I am interested in understanding how interactions between genes (epistasis) contribute to the genetic architecture of complex traits.
 My adviser, Greg Carter, previously developed an analytical method, called the Combined Analysis of Pleiotropy and Epistasis (CAPE), that combines information across multiple phenotypes to constrain possible epistatic models and thereby infer the direction of interaction between genetic variants.
 I have packaged the analytical pipeline into a freely available R package.
 CAPE has been used to infer directed epistatic networks in yeast, Drosophila, and mice, and I am currently working to adapt the method for use in human populations.
 This adaptation will include development of a new software package for detection and interpretation of epistatic interactions in medical genetics.

-Supervises wet lab, building amplicon, genomic and metagenomic libraries using various approaches to sequence on variety of platforms (illumina as well as PacBio) to study the understanding of the relationship between the microbiome and metabolic diseases.
+Develops novel clinical assays in the areas of cancer and infectious diseases, building amplicon, genomic and metagenomic libraries using various approaches to sequence on variety of platforms (illumina as well as PacBio) to study the molecular diagnosis of genetic disorders.

 I have worked in the area of microbiology and molecular biology for over 15 years during which time I focused on the study of cell division and cytoskeletal regulation in prokaryotes.
 I have extensive experience in microbiology, biochemistry, molecular biology, protein interaction and purification, western blotting, immuno-blotting, microscopy [which includes immunofluorescence microscopy (single label and double label), epi-fluorescence, phase contrast, single molecule fluorescence microscopy, PALM FRAP].
 I have an expertise in bacterial cell imaging and bacterial genetics research.